AleksaZatezalo/BYOS/README.md

 # Netexec Shell

 The netexec binary is a minimum viable shell & reverse shell software.
-After being installed on a target machine it can open a bind-shell or reverse-shell that allows security engineers or system administrators to execute commands remotely.
+After being installed on a target machine it can open a bind-shell or reverse-shell that allows security engineers and system administrators to execute commands remotely.
 The software is operating system agnostic.

 ## BYOS?
 Why Bother?